pegli/ioBridge/README.md

 Get the connection state of the device (either connected or disconnected).
 *TODO* document the "data" object in the callback.

-**fetchConnectionState**(callback)

-* callback (function(err, data)): optional function to call when the request is complete or in the event of an error.

-Get the connection state of the device (either connected or disconnected).
-*TODO* document the "data" object in the callback.

 **readGPIORegister**(channel, register, callback)

 * channel (number): the channel to use for reading